Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Sitting on the banks of the mighty Garonne River in southwest France and surrounded by vineyards, is the lovely city of Bordeaux which has the local nickname Port of the Moon.

-The city’s name has been linked with fine wine for generations – not just in France, but worldwide.
-In this article, you can check out the most exciting things to do in Bordeaux and lots of tips to enjoy the local wine!
+The city’s name has been linked with fine wine for generations in France and worldwide.
+In this article, you can check out the most exciting things to do in Bordeaux and many tips to enjoy the local wine!

 Top Things to Do in Bordeaux